Ada-Developers-Academy/core-unit-1/nested-data-and-loops/nested-lists-and-dictionaries.md

 In this example:
 - The outer dictionary has two key-value pairs: `'oranges'` and `'apples'`
-- One inner list has four elements
+- The list stored at the `'oranges'` key has four elements
-- The other inner list has two elements
+- The list stored at the `'apples'` key has four elements

 ### Accessing One Element

-To access one element, we chain the syntax to get a value from a dictionary, and then index a list.
+Similarly to how we accessed one element in a nested list, we chain the syntax for getting a value from a dictionary, and then index the resulting list to access one element.

 ```python
 example_dict[ key_to_find_inner_list ][ index_to_find_element ]